 What should these job hoppers know?
-We talk with recent midlife career changer, Brian Thompson, about his switch from being a successful tax attorney to becoming a Certified Financial Planner® (CFP®) for LGBTQ couples.
+We talk with recent career changer, Brian Thompson, about his switch from being a successful tax attorney to becoming a Certified Financial Planner® (CFP®) for LGBTQ couples.

 Brian Thompson, JD, CFP®

 Brian graduated from college with a degree in philosophy and fell into law on the advice of his advisor.
 For a couple of reasons that we discuss, one very personal, Brian gained an interest in personal finance.
-Because of his general interest in the topic and what life put in front of him, Brian felt the universal pull towards a midlife career change.
+Because of his general interest in the topic and what life put in front of him, Brian felt the universal pull towards a career change.

-Brian started blogging about personal financial about three years ago and, for a few reasons that we share on the show, quickly focused on the queer community.
+Brian started blogging about personal finances about three years ago and, for a few reasons that we share on the show, quickly focused on the queer community.
 Brian married his husband, Ben, in August 2014 in Illinois.
-He is, also, a member of our Queer Money Facebook group and we’ve shared his writings in the Queer Money Facebook group and on the Debt Free Guys™ Facebook page.
+He is, also, a member of our Queer Money™ Facebook group and we’ve shared his writings in the Queer Money™ Facebook group and on the Debt Free Guys™ Facebook page.

-A key point we discuss about Brian’s midlife career change is how he went from thinking about making a midlife career change to actually making a midlife career change.
+A key point we discuss about Brian’s career change is how he went from thinking about making a midlife career change to actually making a midlife career change.
 Brian shares how he slowly and methodically researched his midlife career change and slowly chipped away at the steps to do so.
 When a career decision presented itself, Brian decided then was the time to take the bold leap rather than follow the secure path.